 Final Thoughts From One Wellness Friend to Another

-Change has surrounded you for decades, your emergent reality has been as diverse.
-When approached with the proper resources, your not-so-young, yet functional immune system will choose to work with you instead of against you.
+You have been surrounded by change for decades, your emergent reality has been as multifaceted and rich.
+When given the right tools, your not-so-young, but functional immune system will cooperate and support you instead of battling against you.